Kayhausen Boy: Scientific study

-The body of a boy, believed to have been approximately seven to ten years of age at the time of his death, was found in 1922.
-The boy is estimated to have died between 400 and 300 BCE.
-His arms and feet were bound together with cloth torn from clothing and a fur cape.
+Final days and cause of death

 The examination concluded that he had been stabbed three to four centimetres deep, three times in the neck and once on his left arm.
 It is thought that the wound on the boy's arm might have had happened in an act of self-defence against his attacker.

 A recent examination of the body shows that the weapon used to kill the child was a dagger with a four-centimetre blade.
 A possible reason for the boy's demise is that he had suffered from an infected socket at the top of his femur, and hence would not have been able to walk without assistance.
 Because of the high incidence of deformities among bog bodies, such as the Yde Girl, anthropologists have suggested that the disabled were sacrificed because they were considered to be disfavoured by their gods.
 The boy's body is preserved in a formalin solution and is not displayed.